Meeting Time: November 07, 2023 at 9:00am PST

 • Default_avatar

-Cecelia Sullivan almost 1 year ago
+Cecelia Sullivan about 1 year ago

 I’m in opposition of the PG&E settlement for Carbon Reduction funds be moved to the general fund designated reserve.